Miragon/miranum-ide/apps/miranum-console/README.md

 Please find our official docs [here](https://miranum.com/docs/components/miranum-ide/intro-miranum-ide).

-**Miranum Modeler** is one component of our collection of *VS Code Plugins*.
+**Miranum Console** is one component of our collection of *VS Code Plugins*.
-It allows you to model BPMN 2.0 Diagrams that can be used with Camunda Platform 7.
+It provides a UI that helps you to scaffold a new digitization project and deploying your process artefacts.

 ## Features

-* Create and edit processes for Camunda Platform 7 and enhance them with technical attributes.
-* Use the text editor for changes directly in the XML file.
+* Scaffolding your digitization project.
-* Use the integrated *Token Simulation* to simulate your process flow.
+* Deploy your process artefacts.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 For more information of the frameworks we use and how to contribute to our project see [here](https://github.com/FlowSquad/miranum-ide/blob/main/README.md).
 Furthermore, please have a look to our [Code of Conduct](https://miranum.com/docs/components/contributing/).